This is a list of all epidemiology courses. For more information, see Epidemiology.

 Overview of maternal and infant epidemiologic and methodologic issues; prevalence and trends; risk factors; data sources, including limitations and availability; relevant measurement issues; directions for future research.
-Offered spring semesters of odd years.
 Prerequisites: EPID:4400.

 EPID:6650 Cardiovascular Disease Epidemiology3 s.h.

 Natural history of atherosclerotic disease in humans and risk factors affecting its development; atherosclerotic disease by age, sex, and in varied populations worldwide; recent guidelines and clinical trials to delay onset, reduce incidence, improve outcome of cardiovascular disease.
-Offered fall semesters of odd years.
 Prerequisites: EPID:4400.

 EPID:6670 Psychiatric Epidemiology3 s.h.

 Population-based studies of psychiatric disorders and associated etiologic tools; diagnostic criteria used in psychiatric research, common structured interviews and rating scales; recent research relevant to common psychiatric disorders; experience writing a research idea using NIH PHS grant form.
-Offered spring semesters of even years.
 Recommendations: EPID:6400 or two years of resident training in psychiatry.
 Same as PSYC:8267.